-AHB The Allied Health Building contains offices, classrooms and laboratories for the emergency medical services, nursing, occupational therapy assistant, physical therapist assistant, radiologic technology programs, as well as the college's information technology department.
+AHB The Allied Health Building contains offices, classrooms and laboratories for the emergency medical services, nursing, occupational therapy assistant, physical therapist assistant and radiologic technology programs, as well as the college's information technology department.

-- BH Brunkhorst Hall houses core functions, such as the college information desk, admissions, registration, financial aid, career services, counseling and the cashier, as well as the arts and humanities department, human resources, payroll and purchasing. - FOH Fulton-Owen Hall contains classrooms, laboratories and offices for the continuing education and workforce development division, as well as the business and hotel-motel-restaurant management departments. - GH Guerrieri Hall contains an assembly area, criminal justice department offices and classrooms and Wor-Wic's Eastern Shore Criminal Justice Academy (ESCJA). - HC The Hazel Center includes the college bookstore, dining area, food service, television and game rooms, a student lounge, student clubs and activities, a study area and lecture room, as well as offices for education and social science faculty members. - HH Henson Hall contains offices for the public safety department, as well as offices, classrooms and laboratories for the mathematics and science department and allied health courses offered by the college's continuing education and workforce development division. - JC The Jordan Center houses child care facilities, as well as classrooms for the human services department. - MB The Maintenance Building provides space for maintenance, mail, receiving and custodial services. - MTC The Maner Technology Center contains laboratories for the computer studies, manufacturing and electronics programs, as well as executive offices for the president and vice presidents, and advancement functions (marketing and resource development).
+- BH Brunkhorst Hall houses core functions, such as the college information desk, admissions, registration, financial aid, career services and the cashier, as well as the arts and humanities department, the testing center, mathematics laboratory, Emilie and Frank Robinson Reading and Writing Center, Patricia M. Hazel Media Center, human resources, payroll and purchasing. - FOH Fulton-Owen Hall contains classrooms, laboratories and offices for the continuing education and workforce development division, as well as the business and hotel-motel-restaurant management departments. - GH Guerrieri Hall contains an assembly area, criminal justice department offices and classrooms and Wor-Wic's Eastern Shore Criminal Justice Academy (ESCJA). - HC The Hazel Center includes the college bookstore, dining area, food service, television and game rooms, a student lounge, student clubs and activities, a study area and lecture room, as well as offices for education and social science faculty members. - HH Henson Hall contains offices for the public safety department, as well as offices, classrooms and laboratories for the mathematics and science department and allied health courses offered by the college's continuing education and workforce development division. - JC The Jordan Center houses child care facilities, as well as classrooms for the human services department. - MB The Maintenance Building provides space for maintenance, mail, receiving and custodial services. - MTC The Maner Technology Center contains laboratories for the computer studies, manufacturing and electronics programs, as well as counseling and disabilities personnel, and executive offices for the president and vice presidents.